Management Information Systems (MIS)

 Term(s) Typically Offered: Offered Summer Terms

-Enrollment limited to students in the MS 9HIN program.
+Enrollment limited to students in the MS 9HIN or MS 9IIO programs.

 This course offers advanced concepts and practical application of enterprise architecture and the enterprise architect to analyze, design, implement and maintain lifecycle enterprise solutions that support business operations.
 Case studies will be used to examine how today's businesses are implementing large-scale enterprise operating models including software platforms and transforming their business models using modern disruptive digital technologies.
 Concepts to be covered will include architecture frameworks, architecture design principles, governance, integration, operability, system implementation roadmaps to ensure agile enterprise solutions to support changing business strategy.